Proactive DP: A Multple Target Optimization Framework for DP-SGD: Tight Analysis using Gaussian DP

 Let $y_i \leftarrow {\cal M}_i(\texttt{aux},d)$ with $\texttt{aux}=(y_1,\ldots, y_{i-1})$.
 Theorem 3.2 in \citep{dong2021gaussian} shows that if ${\cal M}_i(\texttt{aux},.)$ is $f$-DP for all $\texttt{aux}$, then the composed mechanism ${\cal M}$, which applies ${\cal M}_i$ in sequential order from $i=1$ to $i=T$, is $f^{\otimes T}$-DP.

 {\bf Tight Analysis DP-SGD:} We are now able to formulate the differential privacy guarantee of DP-SGD since it is a composition of subsampled Gaussian DP mechanisms.
-Theorem 5.1 in \citep{dong2021gaussian} states that DP-SGD in Algorithm \ref{alg:DPs} is\footnote{Their DP-SGD algorithm uses noise ${\cal N}(0,C^2(2\sigma)^2 {\bf I})$ compared to ${\cal N}(0,C^2\sigma^2 {\bf I})$ in our version of the DP-SGD algorithm.}
+Theorem 5.1 in \citep{dong2021gaussian} states that DP-SGD in Algorithm \ref{alg:DPs} is\footnote{Their DP-SGD algorithm uses noise ${\cal N}(0,(2C)^2\sigma^2 {\bf I})$ compared to ${\cal N}(0,C^2\sigma^2 {\bf I})$ in our version of the DP-SGD algorithm.
+This is related to the earlier footnote on probabilistic versus constant sample sizes.
+The analysis in the $f$-DP framework normalizes with respect to $2C$, while we normalize with respect to $C$.
+The end result is that for fixed $\sigma$ the proven bounds in the $f$-DP framework also hold for this paper.
+(Thus we do not need to compensate for a factor $2$ and use $\sigma/2$ in the $f$-DP framework in order to compare with our DP-SGD parameter setting.)}

 Since each of the theorems and results from \citep{dong2021gaussian} enumerated above are exact, we have a tight analysis.

 {\bf Our Goal:} We want to understand the behavior of the DP guarantee in terms of $s$, $N$, $T$, and $\sigma$.
 Our goal is to have an easy interpretation of the DP guarantee so that we can select ``good" parameters $s$, $N$, $T$, and $\sigma$ a-priori; good in terms of achieving at least our target accuracy without depleting our privacy budget.
 If we know how the differential privacy budget is being depleted over DP-SGD iterations, then we can optimize parameter settings in order to attain best performance, that is, best accuracy of the final global model (the most important target when we work with machine learning modelling).
 According to our best knowledge, all the current-state-of-the art privacy accountants do not allow us to achieve this goal because they are only privacy loss accountants and do not offer ahead-planning.
 It is not sufficient to only rely on a differential privacy accountant (see e.g., \citep{zhu2021optimal} as follow-up work of \citep{dong2021gaussian}) for a client to understand when to stop helping the server to learn a global model.